T-nut Layouts

 CLICK ME FOR THE 72 T-NUT PATTERN LAYOUT PDF

 The standard T-nut layout for years has been the 72 T-nut pattern.
-72 T-nuts is how many T-nuts that you will install on a 4' x 8' sheet of 3/4" ACX plywood.
+72 T-nuts is how many T-nuts you will install on a 4' x 8' sheet of 3/4" ACX plywood.
 You would choose this pattern if you are building a school wall or a trampoline park.
 There are limitations with the 72 pattern as the vertical space between t-nuts is 16" apart in a straight line.
 That can leave a lot of open space between holds.
-If you want to be setting routes and boulder problems, scroll down to the 128-pattern.
+If you want to set routes and boulder problems, scroll down to the 128-pattern.

-128 STAGGERED T-NUT LAYOUT
+128-GRID T-NUT LAYOUT

 CLICK ME FOR THE 128 GRID T-NUT LAYOUT PDF